-- This drug may cause mental problems or make them worse.
-It may also cause very bad problems with how you act.
-Ideas of killing yourself or someone else, forceful actions, fury, anxiety, and anger have happened with use.
+- New or worse mental, mood, or behavior problems have happened with this drug.
+These problems include thoughts of suicide or killing someone else, depression, forceful actions, fury, anxiety, and anger.
 These problems have happened in people with and without a history of mental or mood problems.
 Watch people who take this drug closely.
 If you think you have any of these problems, call your doctor right away.
-Call your doctor right away if you have any other signs like low mood (depression), nervousness, restlessness, grouchiness, panic attacks, or changes in mood or actions are new or worse.
+Call your doctor right away if you have any other signs like nervousness, restlessness, grouchiness, panic attacks, or any new or worse changes in mood or actions.

 - It is used to help control certain kinds of seizures.